-These financial statements were authorised for issue by Council on dd MMMM yyyy.
+These financial statements were authorised for issue by Council on 21 August 2024.
 Council has the power to amend and reissue these financial statements in cases where critical information is received from public submissions or where the OLG directs Council to amend the financial statements.

-The principal accounting policies adopted in the preparation of these consolidated financial statements are set out below.
+The material accounting policy information related to these consolidated financial statements is set out below.